-Citing Abortions in China, Trump Cuts Funds For U.N.
+Citing Abortions In China, Trump Cuts Funds For U.N.
 Family Planning Agency

 The Trump administration will withhold $32.5 million in funding that had been earmarked this current fiscal year for the United Nations' lead agency on family planning and maternal health, known as the United Nations Population Fund or UNFPA.